Spanish military police explosives detection dogs

-A Spanish military police officer prepares to train two explosives detection dogs at Besmaya Range Complex, Iraq, Dec.
+A Spanish veterinarian checks Cira’s paw pads to ensure they are healthy at Besmaya Range Complex, Iraq, Dec.
 12, 2016.
-The Spanish military police use these dogs as an additional defense against potential threats at BRC, one of four Combined Joint Task Force – Operation Inherent Resolve building partner capacity locations dedicated to training Iraqi security forces.
+The Spanish military police use Ciri and another explosives detection dog as an additional defense against potential threats at BRC, one of four Combined Joint Task Force – Operation Inherent Resolve building partner capacity locations dedicated to training Iraqi security forces.
 Combined Joint Task Force-Operation Inherent Resolve is the global Coalition to defeat ISIL in Iraq and Syria.
 (U.S. Army photo by Sgt.
 Josephine Carlson)

 |Date Taken: